Erwin Craighead Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 5%)

-- Erwin Craighead Elementary School's student population of 587 students has grown by 18% over five school years.
+- Erwin Craighead Elementary School's student population of 586 students has declined by 9% over five school years.

 |Grades Offered||Grades Prekindergarten-5|